Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Introduction

 This structure of $\mathfrak{R}_{\rm weak}$ enables us to prove the existence of admissible solutions for all $\beta\in(0, \betadet)$ for any fixed $\iv>0$ via the Leray-Schauder degree theorem.
 In particular, for each $\iv>0$, there exists an admissible solution for $\beta=0$ and, in \S \ref{subsec-pf-mthm-p1}, we prove that the Leray-Schauder fixed point index of this solution is $1$.
-We also show that, for each $\iv>0$, there exists a unique $\betasonic\in(0, \betadet)$, called the {\emph{sonic angle}}, so that the structure of admissible solution becomes different as $\beta$ increases across $\beta=\betasonic$ (see Fig. \ref{fig1_intro}).
+We also show that, for each $\iv>0$, there exists a unique $\betasonic\in(0, \betadet)$, called the {\emph{sonic angle}}, so that the structure of admissible solutions becomes different as $\beta$ increases across $\beta=\betasonic$ (see Fig. \ref{fig1_intro}).
 Finally, we restate both the definition and existence of admissible solutions for $(\iv, \beta)\in \mathfrak{R}_{\rm weak}$ in \S \ref{subsec-mainthm}.

-In Section \ref{section-unif-est-1}, we establish all the {\it a priori} estimates which are essential to solve the free boundary problem introduced in Section \ref{section:shock-polar}.
-Furthermore, the {\it a priori} estimates are to be achieved uniformly on parameters $(\iv, \beta)$.
-Particularly, this section contains the following estimates: \begin{itemize} \item[(i)] Strict directional monotonicity properties of $\ivphi-\vphi$; \item[(ii)] Strict directional monotonicity properties of $\vphi-\rightvphi$ and $\vphi-\leftvphi$; \item[(iii)] Uniform positive lower bound of the distance between $\shock$ and $\Wedge$ away from the vertex of the wedge; \item[(iv)] Uniform positive lower bound of ${\rm dist}(\shock, \der B_1(0, -\iv))$; \item[(v)] Uniform estimates of the ellipticity of equation $N(\vphi)=0$ in $\Omega$, given in \eqref{fbp-general-description} below; \item[(vi)] Uniform weighted $C^{2,\alp}$ estimates of admissible solutions in $\Om$. \end{itemize} In the above, $\ivphi$, $\leftvphi$, and $\rightvphi$ represent the pseudo-velocity potential functions for the state of incoming supersonic flow, the state behind the oblique shock $\leftshock$, and the state behind the normal shock $\rightshock$, respectively.
+In Chapter \ref{section-unif-est-1}, we establish all the {\it a priori} estimates that are essential for solving the free boundary problem introduced in Chapter \ref{section:shock-polar}.
+Furthermore, the {\it a priori} estimates are achieved uniformly on parameters $(\iv, \beta)$.
+In particular, this chapter contains the following estimates: \begin{itemize} \item[(i)] Strict directional monotonicity properties of $\ivphi-\vphi$; \item[(ii)] Strict directional monotonicity properties of $\vphi-\rightvphi$ and $\vphi-\leftvphi$; \item[(iii)] Uniform positive lower bound of the distance between $\shock$ and $\Wedge$ away from the wedge vertex; \item[(iv)] Uniform positive lower bound of ${\rm dist}(\shock, \der B_1(0, -\iv))$; \item[(v)] Uniform estimates of the ellipticity of equation $N(\vphi)=0$ in $\Omega$, given in \eqref{fbp-general-description} below; \item[(vi)] Uniform weighted $C^{2,\alp}$ estimates of admissible solutions in $\Om$. \end{itemize} In the above, $\ivphi$, $\leftvphi$, and $\rightvphi$ represent the pseudo-velocity potential functions for the state of incoming supersonic flow, the state behind the oblique shock $\leftshock$, and the state behind the normal shock $\rightshock$, respectively.
 Moreover, $\der B_1(0,-\iv)$ is the {\emph{sonic circle}} of the incoming supersonic flow: